redapesolutions/suara-kami-community/README.md

     - The reason might be the word not in the training set, you can make the model predict correctly by following above suggestion or create an issue with the audio and text(or text only) so that we can make it work and add as our evaluation dataset.

     3.3.
 Need feature X
-    - Can create issue and we will consider add it in the next version.
+    - Can create issue and we will consider to add it in the next version.

     3.4.
 Want to contribute (Data,Compute power,Annotation,Features)
     - Can contact us at khursani@omesti.com